Stocks fall again as banks drop and oil prices rise - KTVZ

 The Dow fell more than 675 points, or 2%, in late morning trading Tuesday, one day after stocks capped off their second straight month of declines to start the year.
 The Nasdaq and S&P 500 were also lower, although more modestly, falling 1.5% and 1.6% respectively.

 Rising oil prices, which spiked 10% Tuesday to above $105 a barrel for the first time in more than seven years, are hurting sentiment.
 So is the rapid drop in long-term bond yields.
-The 10-year Treasury rate fell to 1.71%, the lowest level since mid-January.
+The 10-year Treasury rate fell to 1.68%, the lowest level since early January.

 Lower bond rates are bad news for financial firms, which tend to make more money from lending operations and other businesses when rates are higher.
 American Express, JPMorgan Chase and Goldman Sachs were among the bigger losers in the Dow Tuesday.